42Kmi/LagDrop/README.md

 * Probes: Number of times each node is checked during TraceRoute.
 Default is 5
 * TraceLimit: The limit of the TraceRoute time average.
 Values higher than this are blocked.
 Default is 20
 * ACTION: Action select.
 Choose to REJECT (0 or REJECT) or DROP (1 or DROP) peers Default is REJECT.
+* CHECKPACKETLOSS: When enabled, will check ping for packet loss percentage (PACKETLOSSLIMIT).
+If packet loss is greater than the specified limit, then the peer is blocked.
+If no packet loss is detected, LagDrop proceeds with the other tests.
+Set to ON, on, 1, YES, or yes to enable.
+Default is OFF.
+* PACKETLOSSLIMIT: Value to determine blocking for CHECKPACKETLOSS.
+Default is 80.

 * SWITCH: The master switch to enable (1 or ON) or disable (0 OFF) LagDrop.
 Default is ON.

-extraip.txt file: User can create this regex-formatted file to filter additional IP addresses from LagDrop.
-All entries MUST be on the same line and separated by the pipe (|) with periods escaped with backslash \
+extraip.txt file: User can create this regex-formatted to filter additional IP addresses from LagDrop.
+IP addresses can be added in formatted single lines, which IP address separated by pipes (|) (like Regular Expression) or they can be added to separate lines.
+Titles/Headings can be added to group IP addresses, title/headings must be on one line surrounded by # (eg, #This is a Heading#).
+Last line in extraip.txt must be blank, a semicolon or contain #.

 * Eg: ^192\.168\. will filter all addresses begining with 192.168 from being checked against LagDrop.
 * 	^192\.1(([0-3]{1}))0\. will filter addresses begining with 192.100, 192.110, 192.120, and 192.130